univention/ucsschool-id-connector/src/README.rst

 If we already have a school authority set up and want to basically copy its configuration in order to set up a second one we can do the following:

-First make sure the new school authority server has the package ucs-school-http-api-bb from the customer repository installed and running.
+First make sure the new school authority server has the Kelvin app installed and running.
 Configuration is described in a later section.

 Then we want to retrieve the configuration for our old school authority.
 For this we open the HTTP-API Swagger UI ( https://FQDN/ucsschool-id-connector/api/v1/doc ) and authenticate ourselves.